arnoldmw/thremulate/README.md

 Thremulate is a light weight adversary emulation application grounded on the MITRE [ATT&CK™](https://attack.mitre.org/) framework.
 Thremulate's server and agent are totally platform independent.
 Therefore, you can execute over 157 adversarial techniques on Windows, Linux and MacOS operating systems without a hitch.

 > Thremulate is currently undergoing quality assurance to fix bugs.
-Therefore not all adversary techniques will work as expected.
-It will soon be production ready :ok_hand:.
+Therefore not all adversary techniques will work as expected and the database deployment is yet to be implemented.
+It will soon be production ready in a week or less :ok_hand:.
 Keep checking for its v1.0.0 release.

 ## Why should I use Thremulate?
 - **Security Assessments for All:**